sunshinescience/sunshinescience.github.io/_posts/2019-04-27-dimensionality-reduction-clustering.md

 ### Isometric Mapping
 Isometric Mapping ([isomap](https://web.mit.edu/cocosci/Papers/sci_reprint.pdf)) is a non-linear dimensionality reduction method that uses local metric information to learn the underlying geometry of a dataset.
 It provides a method for estimating the geometry of a data manifold based on a rough estimate of each data point’s neighbors on the manifold.
 This method combines some of the features of PCA and Multidimensional scaling ([MDS](https://en.wikipedia.org/wiki/Multidimensional_scaling)).

-This algorithm starts by creating a neighborhood graph for the data points.
-Next, it computes the geodesic [distance](https://en.wikipedia.org/wiki/Distance_(graph_theory)) between all of the data points.
-Finally, through eigenvalue decomposition of the geodesic distance matrix, it constructs the low dimensional embedding of the dataset.
+This algorithm has three [stages](https://web.mit.edu/cocosci/Papers/nips02-localglobal-in-press.pdf).
+It starts by determining a neighborhood graph for the data points.
+Next, it computes the geodesic [distance](https://en.wikipedia.org/wiki/Distance_(graph_theory)) for all pairs of data points.
+Finally, through applying MDS to the shortest-path distance matrix, it constructs the low dimensional embedding of the data in Euclidean space.
 This is what the algorithm produces with this dataset:

     # Isomap reduced data
     iso = Isomap(n_components=2)